-Former directorships in the last 3 years: Twenty Seven Co Ltd Sandfire Resources Ltd Castillo Copper Limited appointed 2019 and resigned September 2021 appointed 2010 and resigned December 2020 appointed 2018 and resigned March 2022
+Former directorships in the last 3 years:

+Twenty Seven Co Ltd Castillo Copper Limited

+appointed 2019 and resigned September 2021 appointed 2018 and resigned March 2022

 Phillip C Lockyer Non-Executive Director

 Mr. Lockyer was appointed a Non-Executive Director of the Company in March 2013.
 He is a Mining Engineer and Metallurgist with more than 40 years' experience in the mining industry, with an emphasis on gold and nickel, in both underground and open pit mining operations.
 Mr. Lockyer was employed by WMC Resources for 20 years reaching the position of General Manager of Western Australia responsible for that company's gold and nickel divisions.